ATC: EXIT condition | ( WHEN table.field (operator value-expression | IsChanging))

 • NOTLIKE

 • value-expression is optional but required with operator.
-The value can be any of the following:
+The value can be any of those listed in KBA-01932.

 • IsChanging is optional and used instead of operator value-expression.
 It evaluates whether the field is changing.